privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 The request/response is framed with this 5 byte header.

 The first byte is the format+compression byte.
-The lower 2 bits specify the format and compression.
+The lower 2 bits specify the format and compression ({{compression}}).
 The higher 6 bits are currently unused.

 The following 4 bytes are the length of the request message in network byte order.

 Then the request is zero padded to a set of pre-configured lengths.
+Padding is applied with sizes as multiples of 2^n KBs ranging from 0 to 2MB.
+So the valid response sizes will be `[0, 128B, 256B, 512B, 1KB, 2KB, 4KB, 8KB, 16KB, 32KB, 64KB, 128KB, 256KB, 512KB, 1MB,
+2MB]`.

 ### Format+compression byte {#compression}